COVID-19 and appearing for court by video

 Section 7 of the amended CJO 20-006 details the changes.

 Attorneys must submit exhibits through File & Serve.
 Due to the envelope limit of 25MB, some filings may need to be submitted in multiple envelopes.
 The filer should submit the document as confidential.
-Documents that do not meet these requirements will be rejected.
+Documents that do not meet the filing requirements set out in the CJO will be rejected.

 Self-represented parties must submit exhibits via email.
 See our Contact Us page for the email address to use based on case type.
 Exhibits must be copied to the opposing party at the time of emailing them to the court.